Please ensure Javascript is enabled for purposes of website accessibility

 Show your support of civics education with a $25 donation that will be used to provide a membership to a local student or educator.

-Marking twenty-six years after the mass shooting at Columbine High School (CO), American Public Square invites you to the William Jewell College campus for a panel discussion addressing the impact of gun violence in schools.
-This conversation, organized by William Jewell interns and staff, is presented ahead of Jewell Theatre Company’s upcoming production of “Columbinus,” a play about the 1999 Columbine High School massacre running April 10-13 at William Jewell College (tickets available here).
+Marking twenty-six years after the mass shooting at Columbine High School (CO), American Public Square invited guests to the William Jewell College campus for a panel discussion addressing the impact of gun violence in schools.
+This conversation, organized by William Jewell interns and staff, was presented ahead of Jewell Theatre Company’s upcoming production of “Columbinus,” a play about the 1999 Columbine High School massacre running April 10-13 at William Jewell College (tickets available here).

-A multi-disciplinary conversation, the event will bring together experts representing education, nursing, and the performing arts, each offering their unique perspective on this critical issue.
-Panelists will share their professional insights and explore how gun violence impacts students, educators, healthcare providers, and communities.
-They will discuss ways to tell stories of victims and survivors of gun violence to address and mitigate its devastating effects.
+A multi-disciplinary conversation, the event brought together experts representing education, nursing, and the performing arts, each offering their unique perspective on this critical issue.
+Panelists shared their professional insights and explored how gun violence impacts students, educators, healthcare providers, and communities.
+They discussed ways to tell stories of victims and survivors of gun violence to address and mitigate its devastating effects.

-Cal Perkins, a senior majoring in theatre at William Jewell College, will moderate the discussion.
-Panelists include:
+Cal Perkins, a senior majoring in theatre at William Jewell College, moderated the discussion.
+Panelists included:

 • Ashton Botts, J.D.
 (Arts), William Jewell College graduate, APS member, and director of “Columbinus”

-• Tracy Fields (Education), certification officer for the Department of Education at William Jewell College
+• Dr. Jeanine Haistings (Education), professor of Education at William Jewell College

 • Dr. Anthony Maglione (Arts), professor of music; director of Choral Studies; director of the artist certificate in Choral Conducting at William Jewell College

-• Dr. Leesa McBroom (Nursing), chair of the Nursing Department at William Jewell College
+• Dr. Anna Kaaiakamanu (Nursing), assistant professor of Nursing at William Jewell College

 Program Moderator